CGLemon/Sayuri/README.md

 ## Let's ROCK!

 Sayuri is a GTP-compliant go engine which supports variable komi and board size.
 Strongly inspired by Leela Zero and Kata Go.
-Based on Deep Convolutional Neural Network, Monte Carlo Tree Search and other powerful techniques.
+Based on Deep Convolutional Neural Network, Monte Carlo Tree Search and other techniques.

 ## Requirements

-* Ubuntu or MacOS only.
+* Ubuntu or MacOS only
 * GCC, Clang which C++14 compiler
 * CMake 3.15 or later
 * Optional: Eigen or OpenBLAS library